Wilson's School

 Year 8

 • WW1: causes, trench conditions, the Battle of the Somme, the role of troops from the British Empire, and the role of women.
+(Including World War One through the eyes of Old Wilsonians)

-• Europe 1920s to 1945: Treaty of Versailles, rise of Nazism, Holocaust
+• Rise of Dictatorships in Europe: Treaty of Versailles, rise of Nazism, Holocaust

 • Thematic enquiry, asking: How has migration impacted Britain, 1066 – 2000?